 - this gorgeous Pistachio Rose Panna Cotta tart

 I was blown away when I found out how easy it is to make panna cotta and I’ve had a love affair with it ever since.
-Pannacotta is 4-5, simple ingredients and less than 10 minutes cooking time.
+Pannacotta is 4 or 5 simple ingredients and less than 5 minutes of cooking.
+It’s also a no bake, 5 minute dessert that you can make ahead of time.
+And if all that isn’t enough, it’s luxurious and special enough to serve at a dinner party.

 This pannacotta uses honey instead of sugar for natural sweetness and flavour, then 1 teaspoon of almond extract to give a good hit of almond flavour.

-I topped my Honey and Almond Pannacotta with a little more of that amazing honey, and some almond tuilles.
+I topped my Almond Honey Pannacotta with a little more of that amazing honey, and some almond tuilles.
 Amaretti cookies would also be a perfect topping

-Add the toppings right at the end and serve straight from the fridge, then watch your guests eyes light up at that amazing creamy honey almond flavour and smooth, light texture.
+Add the toppings right at the end and serve straight from the fridge, then watch your guests eyes light up.
+The creamy, light texture and full flavour in this Almond Honey Panna Cotta makes it the perfect 5 minute dessert in my eyes.

 For the Panna Cotta